 - Cut the "V" out with the hacksaw.

 - Move the cut out part slightly to the right to get the angle shown above.
 Duct tape it in place while you adjust the angle and try it out.

 - Attach the PVC pipe to the end of the piece you cut out.
 Attach the "T" portion to the blowgun.

 - Cut some nerf darts to use in the hopper.
 Put them in and blow.
 See if the darts flow in smoothly.
 If not, adjust the angle until they work.

 - You can leave your hopper duct taped or you can make it stronger by holding the pieces together with hot glue.

 How Far Can You Shoot?
 Line everyone up on the grass.
-Give everyone 5 darts (put names on darts with sharpie if you want to tell them apart).
+Give everyone 5 darts (put names on darts with a sharpie if you want to tell them apart).
 Have everyone shoot their darts as far as they can.
 Whose went the farthest?

 Knock 'em Down!
 Put some empty aluminum drink cans or lightweight plastic figures on a board or table.
 Have players in two teams.
 Each team has a certain number of darts to use.
 All players on a team shoot at once to try to knock the figures down.
 Then put the figures back up and it is the other team's turn.
-Team that knocks the most down wins.
+The team that knocks the most down wins.

 Nerf War: My kids play this game all the time.
 They do not actually play for a winner.
-Instead the object is to try to hit the other team more than you get hit.
+Instead, the object is to try to hit the other team more than you get hit.
 It works on an honor system to say when you are hit.
 Since you are never "out" in this game, it helps to keep people honest.
 Divide into two teams.
 Give each player the same number of darts.
-Object is to try to get as many "hits" as possible on the other team.
+The object is to try to get as many "hits" as possible on the other team.
 Play inside a large area or outside.
 It helps if there are objects to hide behind.
 After you have used up your darts, you may re-load by picking up any darts you find on the ground.
 End when everyone is exhausted, or at a designated time.